senpukis/DE_task/README.md

 # DE_task

+Pre-requisites:
+Run in terminal "pip install -r requirements.txt" to install all required used packages.

 How to use:

 In terminal change the directory accordingly and run the file "run.py" by "python run.py" it will perform all of the steps that are mentioned in the Task_GMG_data_engineer.pdf